Pollinator (album): Tours

-The average setlist does not represent all of the shows of the tour.
-Other songs performed on the tour included "Doom or Destiny", "Tonight" and "Best Day Ever" from Pollinator, "Picture This" and "Fade Away and Radiate" from Parallel Lines, "A Rose by Any Name" and "Euphoria" from Ghosts of Download, "In the Flesh" from Blondie and "The Tide Is High" from Autoamerican.
-Covers of "Rainy Day Women ♯12 & 35", "I Feel Love", "My Heart Will Go On", "Paranoid" and "You Can't Put Your Arms Around a Memory" were also performed.

 Critical reception

 At Metacritic, the album has a score of 71 out of 100, based on 22 reviews, indicating "generally favorable" reviews.
 Critics generally commented on the large number of collaborators and composers, lamenting the small number of Harry-Stein-penned tracks, and praised Congleton's production and Harry's interpretation.

 Jon Dolan from Rolling Stone said that "Each [collaborator] puts their own reverent spin on the band's vintage neon Nu Yawk garage rock, as 71-year-old Debbie Harry has a catty good time all over the place."
 In an A− review, Robert Christgau pointed at the tension between Harry's age (which people would normally consider old) and her youthful and energetic attitude: "Any youngish person who doesn't buy her «Take me back home again/I wanna make love again,» not to mention 53-year-old Johnny Marr's «Human beings are stupid things when we're young,» has much to learn about the aging process in this ever-changing world we hope we all age in".
 Stephen Thomas Erlewine from AllMusic highlighted the balance between the effort to dialogue with modern sounds and the intention to be faithful to the identity of the band.

 Dave Simpson from The Guardian celebrated Burke's drumming and Harry's warm delivery.
 Maura Johnston from Pitchfork highlighted "Fragments," the closing track, stating that: "It's part 'Is That All There Is,' part defiant wave goodbye—and it's a fitting close to an album that shows one of the most crucial American rock bands searching for footing in a chaotic, collapsible pop landscape."